 Mississippi is a top-ranking farming and aquaculture state.
 The state is one of the largest broiler chicken producers and home to the catfish capital of the world - Belzoni, MS. Other leading commodities are cotton, tree farming, lumber, soybeans, corn, wheat, peanuts and sweet potatoes.
 Mississippi has just over 41,000 farms with a collective span of 11 million acres.

 As a great deal of Mississippi has water rich in calcium (the primary source of water hardness), many farms and food processing plants experience issues related to scale buildup in their irrigators, production and processing equipment.
-In addition, contaminants polluting soil and waterways has increased greatly over the past few decades and there is a greater need for waste and chemical control.
+In addition, contaminants polluting soil and waterways have increased greatly over the past few decades and there is a greater need for waste and chemical control.
 Many farmers are looking for eco-friendly solutions that can increase the quality and yield of their crops while saving water.

 For aquaculture lab experiment results, please visit: